 "I commend the Foundation's efforts to engage and inspire both new performers and new audiences, bringing opera to many more and adding to the richness and diversity of British culture."John Bercow - The Speaker of the House of Commons

-On 2 March 2016 we will be hosting an evening of operatic arias, duets and song at Covent Garden's legendary St Paul's Church.
-Tickets are just £20 (plus booking), and the evening will provide a showcase for two of Britain's finest black operatic talents in beautiful and historic surroundings.Purchase
+On Thursday 2 June 2016 we will be hosting an evening of musical theatre, opera, songs and sonnets at Covent Garden's legendary St Paul's Church.
+Tickets are just £20 (plus booking), and all proceeds from the evening will go towards supporting The Black British Classical Foundation's mission of promoting minority arts.Purchase

 As one of opera's most controversial artists, Grace-Melzia Bumbry continues to make headlines.
 With a 50-plus year career she is phenomenally preserved.
 Critics and audiences around the world continue to cheer this celebrated artist, who garners remarkable coverage and incredible ovations with reviews praising her as a national treasure, spectacular, spiritual and magnificent.

 Former MP Paul Boateng became the UK's first mixed-race Cabinet Minister in May 2002, when he was appointed as Chief Secretary to the Treasury by Tony Blair.
 Following his departure from the House of Commons, he served as the British High Commissioner to South Africa and was introduced as a member of the House of Lords in 2010.